atata-framework/atata.io/examples/custom-findbyattributeattribute.md

 {{ page.description }}
 {:.lead}

-There are cases when custom `FindByAttributeAttribute` has to be created to find a specific control by its attribute value.
+There are cases when custom `FindByAttributeAttribute` has to be created to find a control by value of a specific attribute .

 ## Given

-For example, there are pages containing following paragraph elements: `<p data-name="car">` and `<p data-name="airplane">` which we need to test.
+For example, there are pages containing following paragraph elements: `<p data-name="Car description">` and `<p data-name="Airplane description">` which we need to test.

 ## Implementation